milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 #### Exercises
 1. Count how many sequences are less than 100 amino acids long.
 2. Write a script which only prints out 1 sequence provided as a command line argument.
-This is a frequent task.
+Extracting a sequence from a large fasta file is a frequent task.
 Tip: use `sys.argv` to get the sequence name.
 3. (Optional) Plot a histogram of the sequence length distribution.
 For plotting you can use either Python's [`pylab` module](http://matplotlib.org/examples/index.html) or you save the result into a file and use R.
-4. (Advanced) Modify your script from (2.) so that it reads in a file containing sequences of interest (One sequence per line).

 ### Looking at the sequence